Antony-jeban/html-css-course/MyLog.md

     - Done with the float layout - 03 March 2022
     - Started with the flex layout
     -  Done with the flex layout then started the grid layout.
+    - Done with the grid layout today - 4 march 2022